-If you live in areas like Charlotte, NC you’re probably familiar with the risks of having wind damage on your roof.
-Wind damage on a roof is a common occurrence and is a result of a passing storm, particularly impacting asphalt shingle roofing materials the most.
-Roof damage can be caused by wind-borne debris or the wind itself and is often evident by torn, creased, and missing shingles on your roof.
-As a roofing contractor in Charlotte, NC where we see thunderstorms with high winds, hail storms, and even hurricanes – we’ve compiled a list of the 7 most common signs of wind damage on a roof.
+If you live in areas like Charlotte, NC, you’re probably familiar with the risks of having wind damage on your roof.
+Wind damage to a roofing system typically initially impacts the asphalt shingles of the roofing system.
+Most commonly caused by wind-borne debris or the wind itself, roof damage is often visible from torn, creased, and missing shingles on your roof.
+As a roofing contractor in Charlotte, NC, where we see thunderstorms with high winds, hail storms, and even hurricanes – we’ve compiled a list of the seven most common signs of wind damage on a roof.

 Wind storms can be very destructive to your roof.
-Asphalt shingle roofs, in particular, can be extremely susceptible to wind damage.
-If you look at a shingle type comparison, you’ll notice that almost every asphalt shingle type lists information regarding their wind resistance.
+Asphalt shingle roofs, in particular, can be susceptible to wind damage.
+If you compare asphalt shingles, you’ll notice that almost every asphalt shingle type lists information regarding their wind resistance.
 The average wind resistance of an asphalt shingle ranges between 60 mph – 130 mph.
 If any of your home’s shingles are curling, high winds can catch underneath them and slowly (or not so slowly, depending on the storm) peel back the shingles until they eventually tear or come off altogether.
-Because of this, you’ll notice the first evidence of wind damage near the perimeter, eaves and rakes of the roof.
-Additionally, if the shingle overhang along the eaves and rakes of the roof are greater than 1.5” then the possibility of wind uplift is greater.
+Because of this, you’ll notice the first evidence of wind damage near the perimeter of the roof.
+Additionally, if the shingle overhang along the eaves and rakes of the roof is longer than 1.5″, the possibility of wind uplift is significantly increased.
 We recommend having a local roofing contractor evaluate the shingle overhang if you notice that your shingles are sitting inside your gutters or if they are showing a crease transfer of the fascia due to being too long.

 What Speed Causes Wind Damage?